CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

-# Encoding
+# Encoding	// add reference for 'optional parameters implicitly add `undefined`'

 The gRPC API for sending and receiving is based upon *messages*.
-However, messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
+However, messages cannot be transmitted directly over a network; they must first be/* [COMCTL32_WINETEST] Sync with Wine Staging 1.9.11.
+CORE-11368 */ converted into *bytes*.
 This document describes how gRPC-Go converts messages into bytes and vice-versa for the purposes of network transmission.